ipfs-shipyard/ipfs-share-files/README.md

 ### How it works
 IPFS Share uses [ipfs-provider](https://github.com/ipfs-shipyard/ipfs-provider) to connect to IPFS via multiple providers.
 If no provider is available (for example, if you're using IPFS Share on your phone), an instance of `js-ipfs` is created.

 The app itself is built using [`create-react-app`](https://github.com/facebook/create-react-app), so if you're comfortable building ordinary React web apps, you'll feel right at home in this codebase.
 Not familiar with React or `create-react-app`?
 There are extensive [docs](https://create-react-app.dev/docs/getting-started/) available.
-Visual styling is handled through [Tachyons](http://tachyons.io/) with additional IPFS flavor via [`ipfs-css`](https://github.com/ipfs-shipyard/ipfs-css).
+Visual styling is done using [Tachyons](http://tachyons.io/) with additional IPFS flavor via [`ipfs-css`](https://github.com/ipfs-shipyard/ipfs-css).

 ## For developers